Linda Slaughter, Historian

 6 Hotels, 18 Saloons, 2 Shoe Stores, 1 Hardware Store, 1 Tin Shop, 1 Jewelry Store, 3 Billiard Halls, 2 Blacksmith Shops, 1 Bowling Alley, 3 Livery Stables, 3 Meat Markets, 1 Drug Store, 2 Bakeries, 2 News Stands, 3 Barber Shops, 1 Bath, 1 Confectionery, 2 Liquor Stores, 1 Brewery, 1 Bookstore, 1 Gunshop, 5 General Stores, 3 Restaurants, 3 Carpenter Shops, 4 Warehouses, 2 Churches, 1 Telegraph Office, 1 Newspaper, Book and Job Office, and one Parsonage.

 This snapshot of Bismarck’s first year is part of the historical record.
-The author of this paragraph, Linda Slaughter, wrote this description of her little city for a pamphlet that was designed to draw newcomers to Burleigh County.
+The author of this paragraph, Linda Slaughter, wrote this description of her little city for a pamphlet called The New Northwest that was designed to draw newcomers to Burleigh County.
 Slaughter, an experienced writer and historian, brought a historian’s way of thinking to all of her writing.
 (See Image 6)

 In addition, Linda Slaughter knew that she lived in historic times.
 Her husband was a veteran of the Union Army in the Civil War and had served at Fort Rice and Camp Hancock.
 The Slaughters participated in the founding of a new town (Bismarck) in Dakota Territory.
 The Slaughters believed that Dakota presented excellent opportunities for themselves and their three daughters.
 They also knew that they were participating in the important historical process of white settlement on the northern Great Plains.